Banishing the boring webinar by using interactivity and drama in Zoom or Teams training.

 Drama-based training typically involves actors creating a scenario.
 Delegates then interact with the actors, in role, to question their actions and suggest how they might handle things better.

-To make this happen during a drama-based Zoom or Teams training session we filmed the scenarios in advance.
-This was so that we could safely socially distance the actors whilst using video editing to make the scenes realistic.
-The actors, live and in role, then took part in the session.
-Delegates were able to interact as they would in a face-to-face session.
+To make this happen during a drama-based Zoom or Teams training session, we film the scenarios in advance.
+We then upload these onto PowerPoint Live to run them, so that there are no upload or download problems during the training itself (a good tip from Microsoft – thank you).
+The actors, live and in role, then take part in the session.
+Delegates are able to interact with them as they would in a face-to-face session.

-The use of breakout rooms in Zoom and Teams was particularly effective in helping delegates discuss amongst themselves points they would wish to raise with the actors.
+The use of breakout rooms in Teams is particularly effective in helping delegates discuss amongst themselves points they would wish to raise with the actors.
 This is a key benefit of the on-line approach.
 The ability to move people to and from breakout rooms instantly is something we can never do in the real world.

 Adding polls, quizzes, wordclouds and Q&As

-We used Mentimeter (mentimeter.com) to get real-time input from delegates with live polls, quizzes, word clouds and Q&As using the screen sharing features of Zoom.
-This worked extremely effectively.
+We use Mentimeter (mentimeter.com) to get real-time input from delegates with live polls, quizzes, word clouds and Q&As using the app that works within Teams.
+This works extremely effectively.

-Delegates were able to question the facilitator at any time unlike in a webinar when questioning is limited.
-Again, the use of breakout rooms for small groups to discuss learning points raised was particularly effective with the facilitator able to visit each room in turn.
+Delegates are able to question the facilitator at any time unlike in a webinar when questioning is limited.
+Again, the use of breakout rooms for small groups to discuss learning points raised is particularly effective with the facilitator able to visit each room in turn.

-We used Mentimeter to poll delegates at the end to gauge how well they felt interactive drama-based training had worked.
-The response was extremely favourable.
-Some even preferred it to live training
+We use Mentimeter to poll delegates at the end to gauge how well they have felt interactive drama-based training had worked.
+The response has been extremely favourable.
+Some even prefer it to live training and find it easier to have the confidence to join in during an online session.

 Brilliant!
 I preferred it to face to face.
 The huddles were great.
 I got to know my team 100%.
 Fantastic.